pawl1n/imoyo/README.md

 cargo run -- -cs ./path-to-image
 ```

-This will crop all white or transparent background and make suare image
+This will crop all white or transparent background and make square image

 ## Arguments: